 This means you do not pay interest during the construction phase of your project, but the interest is capitalised.

 In other words, the interest is added to the amount you owe at the end of each month and the next month you pay interest on the interest.
+However, you still won’t be able to exceed your total loan amount which will be, say, 80% of the development costs.

 Once you begin marketing and on-selling your project you would then commence repayments.

-However at no stage will the banks allow your loan to go above the agreed maximum percentage, such as 80 per cent.
+However, as explained) at no stage will the banks allow your loan to go above the agreed maximum percentage, such as 80 per cent.

 You therefore need to show your lending institution that you will be able to service the loan, including the interest repayments.

-You may require different types of lending for the various stages of a project, including;
+This means you may require different types of lending for the various stages of a project, including;

 - An acquisition or development loan to cover the purchase, development application and pre-construction costs.